ronrothjr/The-Threads-of-Becoming/organizations-field-guide.md

 **INTEGRATION (20 min)**

-* Create a "Tension Navigation Dashboard" for ongoing use
+* Create a "Tension Threadwork Dashboard" for ongoing use
 * Assign owners for each key tension
 * Schedule quarterly tension check-ins
 * Document: "We're committed to holding \[X\] and \[Y\] together"